bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [ Q ] Explain what a token is used for.

+  [ A ] A token can have many meanings, but in the context of authentication, it is a stand-in for a user's full credentials, that can be used to authenticate a user automatically by passing it through the header on each request to protected content.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ Q ] What steps can you take in your web apps to keep your data secure?

+  [ A ] We can add an SSL certificate to our web server, allowing it to encrypt requests made to and from it.
+We can add user authentication to our website, restrict access to it only to the users which have account.

-- [ ] Describe how web servers work.
+- [ Q ] Describe how web servers work.

+  [ A ] Web server is the server-side software that responds to HTTP/HTTPS requests by listening for them on a specified port, using the TCP/IP protocol.
+As the server "listens" (meaning it waits), a client can make one of 7 different HTTP requests, which are used to inform the server what the request is about.
+For example, a GET request will request a certain server resource through the request's uri.
+The server will then respond to that request with a status and optionally will include a data packet with the response.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ Q ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  [ A ] CRUD, which stands for create, read, update and delete, can be mapped to the HTTP methods POST (create), GET (read), PUT (update), DELETE (delete).

 ## Project Set Up